MSM is a chemical in animals, humans, and many plants. People use it most often to try to treat arthritis.

 What are the risks of taking MSM?

-Chances are it is safe if you take MSM by mouth for three months or fewer.
+Chances are it is safe if you take up to 6 grams of MSM by mouth for six months or fewer.

 Side effects.
 There isn't enough information about MSM's safety when you apply it to the skin.